daniellesloan/studyGroup/Reprothon2021/Misc_resources/How_to_get_started_Reprothon2021.md

 ---
-title: "Signing up to the Reprothon & updating R"
+title: "How to Get Started"
 output: html_document
 visible: true
 tags:
   # repro
   - Resources
 ---

+# How to Get Started

 **Author**: Max Tschol
 **Date**: 18 May 2021